DutchVandaline/DutchVandaline.github.io/_posts/2024-06-03-JavaDataStructures6.md

 ## My Solution

 DLL get is little bit different from SLL get.
 Due to SLL has only one pointer which is `.next`, it needs to move by one side.
 On the other hand, DLL has two pointers pointing both ways, `.next` and `.prev`, I can cut in half and search.
+Also, `set` method in DLL will be same as `set` method in SLL, but it will be more efficient.

 ```java
    public Node get(int index){